Qualytics/userguide/docs/checks/exists-in-check.md

 # Exists In <spam id='single-field'>`single field`</spam>

 ---
-The `ExistsIn` feature is crucial in situations where you need to confirm that key information from your reference table in the source datastore exists in the corresponding table in your destination datastore.
-In data migration and replication tasks, this can be extremely valuable to ensure that all important reference data has been successfully transferred.
+The `ExistsIn` rule type ensures that your fact table's values are valid where the valid values are maintained in a dimension table elsewhere (including in an entirely separate datastore).
+Within the same OLTP this scenario would typically be enforced with a foreign key, but there are many scenarios where foreign key integrity constraints are unavailable such as:
+- the source (e.g. fact table) and reference (e.g. dimension table) are held in different databases or mediums
+- the datastore technology does not enforce foreign key integrity constraints

-When working with reference tables, these checks are vital to maintain data integrity and to ensure that foreign key relationships remain consistent. `ExistsIn` enables you to verify that all corresponding records in your tables align correctly, ensuring no orphaned records or missing relationships.
+`ExistsIn` enables you to verify that all corresponding records in your source hold valid values, even in extreme examples such as source data in a spreadsheet in object storage.

 ---
 *Asserts if the rows of a compared table/field of a specific Datastore exists in the selected table/field.*